FARHATREKAYA/Convert_Pascal_voc_xml_annotation_to_YOLO_txt_annotation/README.md

 ## Output

-The COCO TXT annotation files will be saved in the `output_dir` directory.
+The YOLO TXT annotation files will be saved in the `output_dir` directory.
 Each file will contain the following information:

 * The class ID of the object
 * The center coordinates of the object